8 ways to exercise your dog indoors - BC SPCA

 Unless you live somewhere where noise is an issue, a rousing game of “chase around the home” will give both you and your dog a workout.

 One or more people can play this game.
-Hide in different rooms and call your dog (hide well enough that it is a challenge for your pooch!).
+Hide in different rooms and call your dog (hide well enough that it is challenging for your pupper!).
 Once he finds you, reward him with treats and pets.

 You can set up your own agility/obstacle course at home with whatever you have handy – cushions to jump over, a hula hoop to jump through and a tunnel made of chairs draped with a blanket.
 Reward your dog for successfully going over, under and through the obstacles.

 Mental stimulation is essential for your dog and can often be as tiring as physical activity.
-Add food or treats to a Kong, food-dispensing ball or food-puzzle toy so that your dog has to work hard to get them out.
-A variety of commercial food toys and puzzles are available, but you can also DIY-it by putting treats inside an empty plastic bottle or taped cardboard box.
+Add food or treats to a Kong, food-dispensing ball or food-puzzle toy so your dog works hard to get them out.
+Various commercial food toys and puzzles are available, but you can also DIY-it by putting treats inside an empty plastic bottle or taped cardboard box.

 With long hours at home, there’s never been a better time to work on training and new tricks with your pet.
 It’s important to always use positive, reward-based training to help your dog learn.
 Learn more at AnimalKind.ca.